sillsdev/ptx2pdf/docs/ptx2pdf/funcnotes.md

 [+d_sty-chap-setup]::

 Here we do the onetime setup for drop chapter numbers.
-The calculation starts with the font size specified for the `\c` style.
-If this is less than twice the base paragraph font size, then it probably needs to be made bigger.
-This is done by measuring the maximum height of all the digits.
-The dropnumbersize is set such as to scale the tallest digit to be a full baselineskip plus the x-height of the paragraph font.

-The calculation is done with scaled integer maths.
-Dimensions in TeX are stored in sp with 2^16 sp to 1pt up to a maximum of 2^15pt.
-The calculations are such that 1pt has a value of 65536, so scaling of multiplication and division needs to take the scaled values into account.
-Count the bits!
+Calculating the proper size of a dropped chapter numbers is tricky.
+We start by asking the style for the size of chapter number.
+If this is less than twice the main paragraph fontsize then we calculate an automatic size.

+To do this we need to find the ascent of the descent (in box1).
+We also get the vertical metrics of all the digits in the chapter font.
+Notice that to get the font metrics we tell XeTeX to give us those.
+Then we switch to have XeTeX give us true glyph metrics.
+We clear out the chapter font in anticipation of recalculating it with a new size.
+Then we get the x-height of the paragraph text.
+Now we have all the external numbers needed to calculate the drop number size.
+TeX does fixed point calculations in sp with 1pt having a value of 65536.
+The problem with this is if you divide two dimensions you get an integer division, which is often not very useful.
+To increase accuracy, we multiple up by 128 (giving a maximum dimension of 512pt which should be enough for 2 lines of text).
+This means keeping track of when we multiply, values are in effect mulitplied by 2^16 and if a number that is multiplied by 2^16 is divided by another number multiplied by 2^16 then the result has no multiplier, and so on.
+Multiplying numbers by 128 for extra accuracy can either result in having to divide the result by 128 or multiply it by 512 (2^16 / 2^7).

+First we calculate X, which is the distance from the baseline of the second line to the top of the x-height of the first line.
+And then we calculate X/C *
+128. We also calculate height T the distance from the second line descender to the first line ascender, based on what the font says about ascenders and descenders.
+Next we need CX/T (where C is the point size specified by the chapter style).
+We also calculate the maximum depth of the digits scaled if the maximum height was scaled to fit with top x-height.

+If CX/T is less than the maximum height of the digits, or if there is insufficient room below the baseline for the scaled depth, then use the CX/T to scale.
+Otherwise use the maximum height.
+This is then scaled such that height will stretch from baseline of the second line to the x-height of the first line.
+We know that the whole thing will fit, but we may need to shift the number if the descender would clash with the line below.
+We calculate what the shift is.

 The dropnumbersize dimension is converted into a string so that it can be stored as the `\c` font size, as if it were specified in the .sty file.